We research and handpick every product we recommend. Still, we may earn commissions from purchases made through our links. Learn more.

 activated yeast to rise cinnamon rolls

-The main condition here is that water needs to be warm.
+The main condition here is that the water needs to be warm.
 Not cold, not hot, but warm.
-Every other situation will fail your dough to rise.
+Every other situation will cause your dough not to rise.

 Once you have confirmed your yeast is active, the next step is to ensure it has warm enough temperatures to activate.
 This can mean breadmaking is difficult in colder climates, so some people turn up the thermostat to ensure the inside of the house is toasty.